 Login to your WordPress dashboard, install and set up WooCommerce.
 I assume you have already done that.
 Now, install and activate the Dokan – a multi-vendor marketplace plugin, use the Quick Setup Wizard to set up the basics for the first time, these can be changed later on.

-Once done, you will see Dokan on the sidebar of WordPress dashboard.
+Once done, you will see Dokan on the sidebar of the WordPress dashboard.
 Go to the Dashboard of Dokan, this is how it looks like:

 To customize the marketplace, navigate to the Settings tab.